 CNT Online Course Overview

-Successful completion of the Council's Clean Needle Technique (CNT) course is one of the requirements for certification by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), as well as a licensing requirement in most states.
+Successful completion of the Council's Clean Needle Technique (CNT) course is one of the requirements for certification by the National Certification Commission for Acupuncture and Herbal Medicine (NCCAOM), as well as a licensing requirement in most states.

 Administered by the Council as a one-day in-person class format since 1990, the COVID-19 pandemic required suspension of the Council's in-person CNT classes, beginning in March 2020.
 In response, the Council approved a proposal to transition the CNT course to a fully-online format and the redevelopment team worked tirelessly to complete the initiative as quickly as possible.